(last updated on 12/18/2017)

 Also, owners of older vehicles do not have this testing option available to them and the option isn't widely available yet.
 DEQ staff are still be needed in the Clean Air Stations and some work may shift to other activities over time (e.g. internet, phone customer service and auditing of Business Participants to ensure compliance with their Terms and Conditions).
 If sustained efficiency from DEQ Too makes it possible to lower our testing fee, then the fee would be lowered "across the board" (for all motorists, all testing options: in-person testing, self-service kiosks and the internet/DEQ Too).

 From the DEQ Too home page, the below icon will take you to the webpage for businesses interested in joining the program.
 Then click on your business type, read and agree to the Terms and Conditions and then submit your enrollment documentation.
 DEQ will make a determination within 30 days of receiving your documentation.
-Active DEQ Too Business Participants, or prospective ones like you, may be contacting other business owners after (or even before) they enroll.
-If at the time you only wish to express interest to DEQ in becoming a business participant or have specific questions, then please send us an email with your name, business name and phone number.
+Or, if at this time you only wish to express interest to DEQ in becoming a business participant or have specific questions, then please send us an email with your name, business name and phone number.

 No. DEQ is intentionally not contracting this out to any single business.
 Instead, the DEQ Too program uses an open market, free-enterprise approach which allows multiple Businesses Participants to join as long as they meet our specifications for their business type.

 Absolutely.
 Engine Care = Clean Air!
 Your vehicle doesn't need to be due for DMV/DEQ.
 Your DEQ Too results will provide you with the code(s) and a brief description of what is causing your Check Engine light to illuminate.
 It could be as simple as a faulty gas cap to something more complex.
 You can then decide if you need to seek help from a repair facility for full diagnostics and evaluation.
 Note: When the Check Engine light is on, then (in the vast majority of cases) it will not pass DEQ.